-Section 2: Lawley Avenue to Throssell Street: Acquire and upgrade with one way traffic flow, No widening of Laneway until subdivision width for two-way vehicle movement.
-This widening would only occur once properties were subdivided or constructed grouped dwellings and then ceded this land to form part of the 6 metre laneway.
+Section 2: Lawley Avenue to Throssell Street: Acquire and upgrade with one way traffic flow, No widening of Laneway until subdivision.

 Laneway No. 17 is in poor condition and opportunity constrained by its private ownership.
 The properties adjoining the laneway are considered to be suitable for infill residential development in the mid to long term future, should the Shire increase the residential density coding of this Precinct.